-POSITION FUNCTION OVERVIEW RESPONSIBILITIES CAO/ EOC Director Oversees Emergency Operations and Planning Responsible for EOC activation when applicable (refer to the District of 100 Mile Local Emergency Management Plan) Determines whether additional funding is necessary Pre-Season Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Heat Alert 1 Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Heat Alert 2 Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Activate EOC when applicable Liaising with the ESS Director upon EOC activation Emergency Program Coordinator Role also includes acting as Deputy EOC Director and Liaison Officer Determines EOC location Pre-Season Liaises with external agencies and stakeholders HARS planning, evaluation, and updates Heat Alert 1 HARS activation and implementation oversight Liaises with external agencies and stakeholders May activate the EOC as Deputy EOC Director Heat Alert 2 HARS activation and implementation oversight Liaises with external agencies and stakeholders May activate the EOC as Deputy EOC Director May activate the EOC as Deputy EOC Director ESS Director Responsible for ESS functions and team deployment Oversees emergency social services which may include food, lodging, Activates the ESS team upon direction from the EOC Director or Emergency Program Coordinator clothing, emotional support, information about the crisis and family reunification.
+POSITION FUNCTION OVERVIEW RESPONSIBILITIES CAO/ EOC Director Oversees Emergency Operations and Planning Responsible for EOC activation when applicable (refer to the District of 100 Mile Local Emergency Management Plan) Determines whether additional funding is necessary Pre-Season Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Heat Alert 1 Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Heat Alert 2 Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Heat Alert 2 Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Liaises with the Emergency Program Coordinator and advises when appropriate on the HARS planning, evaluation, and updates Activate EOC when applicable Liaising with the ESS Director upon EOC activation Emergency Program Coordinator Role also includes acting as Deputy EOC Director and Liaison Officer Determines EOC location Pre-Season Liaises with external agencies and stakeholders HARS planning, evaluation, and updates Heat Alert 1 HARS activation and implementation oversight Liaises with external agencies and stakeholders May activate the EOC as Deputy EOC Director HARS activation and implementation oversight HARS activation and implementation oversight Liaises with external agencies and stakeholders May activate the EOC as Deputy EOC Director ESS Director Responsible for ESS functions and team deployment Oversees emergency social services which may include food, lodging, Heat Alert 2 Activates the ESS team upon direction from the EOC Director or Emergency Program Coordinator clothing, emotional support, information about the crisis and family reunification.
 There may also be special services like first aid, child minding, pet care and transportation.
-Provides the EOC with resources and information when applicable [Insert additional staff positions] [Insert additional staff functions] Pre-Season • [Insert additional staff responsibilities] Heat Alert 1 • [Insert additional staff responsibilities] Heat Alert 2 • [Insert additional staff responsibilities] [Insert additional staff positions] [Insert additional staff functions] Pre-Season • [Insert additional staff responsibilities] Heat Alert 1 • [Insert additional staff responsibilities] Heat Alert 2 • [Insert additional staff responsibilities]
+Provides the EOC with resources and information when applicable [Insert additional staff positions] [Insert additional staff functions] Pre-Season [Insert additional staff responsibilities] Heat Alert 1 [Insert additional staff responsibilities] Heat Alert 2 [Insert additional staff responsibilities] [Insert additional staff positions] • [Insert additional staff functions] Pre-Season [Insert additional staff responsibilities] Heat Alert 1 [Insert additional staff responsibilities] Heat Alert 2 [Insert additional staff responsibilities]